yegor256/blog/_posts/2017/aug/2017-08-08-raii-in-java.md

 in parallel.
 Sometimes it will not allow some of them to print and will throw an exception if `x` is bigger than `1000`.

-The problem with this code is&mdash;[resource leakage](https://en.wikipedia.org/wiki/Resource_leak).
+The problem with this code is---[resource leakage](https://en.wikipedia.org/wiki/Resource_leak).
 Each `print()` call
 with `x` larger than `1000` will take one permit from the semaphore and won't return it.
 In five calls with exceptions